 How Much Celery Should You Feed Your Guinea Pig at One Time?

-Feeding them just a sixth of a stalk or small handful of the leafy tops is more than enough for them.
+Feeding them just a sixth of a stalk or a small handful of the leafy tops is more than enough for them.

-What are the Best Ways to Feed Your Guinea Pig Celery?
+What Are the Best Ways to Feed Your Guinea Pig Celery?

-When served in moderation, celery can become a very good part of your guinea pig’s diet.
+When served in moderation, celery can become a good part of your guinea pig’s diet.
 It’s full of antioxidants, vitamins, and minerals that your guinea pig needs to remain healthy and active.

-For more on Guinea Pigs, check out these posts:
+For more on guinea pigs, check out these posts: